-- Property owners who elect to establish the maximum outer zone width in accordance with 88-415-03-C.2 may exceed the 40% disturbance limit established in 88-415-05-C.2 (a) by an additional 10%, up to 50%.
-This additional disturbance is allowed mif offset by mitigation.
-Mitigation can be accomplished through purchasing federal mitigation credits including compensatory mitigation or through mitigation areas as described herein. - Federal mitigation credits including compensatory mitigation shall be in accordance with a U.S. Army Corps of Engineers Permit under Section 404 of the Clean Water Act (33 USC 1344) and implementing regulations (33 CFR 320-332). - 3.
-Mitigation areas must be equal or greater than the additional disturbed land area is.
-The mitigation areas shall be added to the outer zone and the applicant shall mitigate the additional allowed (10%) disturbance and if the applicant mitigates the impacts by maintaining natural resource functions, including: base flood elevations-and, stream stability and geomorphology, and by replacing existing mature riparian vegetation with an equivalent amount of appropriate native riparian vegetation.
+- 1. Property owners who elect to establish the maximum outer zone width in accordance with 88-415-03-C.2 may exceed the 40% disturbance limit established in 88-415-05-C.2 (a) by an additional 10%, up to 50%.
+This additional disturbance is allowed if offset by mitigation.
+Mitigation can be accomplished through purchasing federal mitigation credits including compensatory mitigation or through mitigation areas as described herein. - 2.
+Federal mitigation credits including compensatory mitigation shall be in accordance with a U.S. Army Corps of Engineers Permit under Section 404 of the Clean Water Act (33 USC 1344) and implementing regulations (33 CFR 320-332) and mitigation banks shall be located in the Missouri River Basin within the greater Kansas City area.. - 3.
+Mitigation areas must be equal or greater than the additional disturbed land area.
+The mitigation areas shall be added to the outer zone and the applicant shall mitigate the impacts by maintaining natural resource functions, including: base flood elevations, stream stability and geomorphology, and by replacing existing mature riparian vegetation with an equivalent amount of appropriate native riparian vegetation. - 4.
+Mitigation areas become part of the property's permanent open space and must be: - a. contiguous to the original outer zone; - b. permanently stabilized where slopes greater than 15% are present;

-- 24. Mitigation areas become part of the property's permanent open space and must be: - a. contiguous to the original outer zone; - b. permanently stabilized where slopes greater than 15% are present; - c. revegetated in accordance with 88-415-07-A; - d. established and maintained in accordance with the provisions of this article and Article 88-410; - designed, established, and maintained in accordance with the city's Standards, Specifications and Design Criteria and applicable state and federal laws and regulations; and - completed during the development phase in which disturbance occurs, if applicable. - g. additional mitigation requirements are found in 88-415-08-B.4. (a) through (g). - 35.
+- c. revegetated in accordance with 88-415-07-A; - d. established and maintained in accordance with the provisions of this article and Article 88-410; - e. designed, established, and maintained in accordance with the city's Standards, Specifications and Design Criteria and applicable state and federal laws and regulations; and - f. completed during the development phase in which disturbance occurs, if applicable. - g. additional mitigation requirements are found in 88-415-08-B.4. (a) through (g). - 5.
 The mitigation standards of this section also apply whenever an exception to stream buffer standards is approved under 88-415-08-B.